Developmental Delay, Developmental Screening and Early Intervention

 How can I help my child’s development?

 Communicate and connect with your child at birth.
 Parents and caregivers can do little things to foster their children’s healthy cognitive and emotional development, like talking to your child from birth, beginning to read to them at a very early age and helping them play simple games.
 Parents play the most important role in providing the nurturing and stimulation that children require.
 On occasion, parents also need information on resources and support to develop good parenting skills.
-These resources and services are available for you.
-Ask your pediatrician about developmental screening using a validated screening tool.
-To learn more about your child’s development, visit the websites below:
+The QT:30 Campaign is a resource the ECCS program has created to support parent and child play to increase brain development.
+Ask your pediatrician about developmental screening using the Parents’ Evaluation of Developmental Status (PEDS) validated tool.
+To learn more about your child’s development dial 2-1-1 for Help Me Grow or the visit the websites below: